 - Marriott – 31 brands, 50 weeks (11.5 months), cash/award

-Besides hotels that are owned by major nationwide or international brands, there are, of course, thousands upon thousands of hotels that are privately owned.
+Besides hotels owned by major nationwide or international brands, there are, of course, thousands upon thousands of privately owned hotels.
 They make their own decisions, as would bed & breakfasts, hostels, etc.

 Some rental car companies are owned by the same parent company.
 However, that doesn’t appear to always dictate how far in advance you can make a reservation with them.